-Beginning April 7, 2014, Saint Paul will have a single-stream recycling program, which allows you to mix all of your recyclable materials together.
-Until now, Eureka Recycling maintained a two-stream system because of concerns about lowered material quality and higher costs to the community in single-stream systems.
+Beginning April 7, 2014, Saint Paul switched to a single-stream recycling program, which allows you to mix all of your recyclable materials together.
+Until then, Eureka Recycling maintained a two-stream system because of concerns about lowered material quality and higher costs to the community in single-stream systems.
 While quality is a concern when moving to a single-sort system where all the materials get mixed together, Eureka Recycling has been at the forefront of addressing some of the biggest concerns about single sort recycling, especially the problems with the recycling of glass bottles.

-Eureka Recycling’s Zero-Waste Lab, whose purpose is to address the obstacles to reaching zero waste, is committed to keeping Saint Paul’s recycling program among the best in the country, and to improving single-stream recycling so that each bottle, can, and piece of paper can be put to its highest environmental use.
+The Eureka Zero-Waste Lab™, whose purpose is to address the obstacles to reaching zero waste, is committed to keeping the City of Saint Paul’s recycling program among the best in the country, and to improving single-stream recycling so that each bottle, can, and piece of paper can be put to its highest environmental use.
 Through our zero-waste approach to recycling, and with your help, we will continue to recycle everything we can, and communicate with you and the City about the benefits and challenges that we experience with this new system.

 For more information about changes to your recycling program, click here if you live in a house, and click here if you live in an apartment building.